 On the flip side of excess sodium is the risk of low potassium.
 Potassium is important for cardiac health because it allows muscles to work efficiently.
-Many people may have low potassium levels due to an unbalanced diet or taking certain medications such as diuretics.
+Many people may have low potassium levels due to an unbalanced diet, or from taking certain medications such as diuretics.
 Low potassium levels may increase your risk of arrhythmia.

 Some good sources of potassium include:

-- fruits such as avocados, bananas, apricots, and oranges
+- fruits, such as avocados, bananas, apricots, and oranges

-- root vegetables such as sweet potatoes and beets
+- root vegetables, such as sweet potatoes and beets

 Should I avoid tyramine if I have AFib?

-Tyramine is an amino acid that is present in aged and cured meats and cheeses, and in wine, dark chocolate, and other foods.
+Tyramine is an amino acid that’s present in aged and cured meats and cheeses, wine, dark chocolate, and other foods.
 Tyramine exerts its action on the heart through the nervous system.
 While not a trigger for everyone, tyramine has been documented as the culprit in some AFib (and migraine) cases.
 I recommend a tyramine elimination diet for at least one month if you want to assess your sensitivity to it.
 When you reintroduce tyramine after one month and it triggers AFib, then continue to avoid those foods to protect your heart function.Natalie Butler, RD, LDAnswers represent the opinions of our medical experts.
 All content is strictly informational and should not be considered medical advice.